torquebox/torquebox.org/news/2012-05-01-torquebox-2-0-2-released.md

 tags: [ releases ]
 ---

 Just in time for May Day, we are happy as kids at a May Pole to announce the immediate availability of *TorqueBox v2.0.2*.
-This release brings the awesomeness of JRuby 1.7 to your applications, as well as fixes for XA on Oracle, and some changes and additions to our documentation - including oft-requested explanations about how logging works, thanks to jcrossley3.
+This release brings JRuby 1.7 compatibility, fixes for distributed transactions on Oracle, several other minor bug fixes, and some changes and additions to our documentation - including oft-requested explanations about how logging works, thanks to jcrossley3.

 * [Download TorqueBox 2.0.2 (ZIP)][download]
 * [Browse HTML manual][htmldocs]